Northern Television (New Zealand): History

-The Northern Television studio complex was opened on 16 April 1982, costing NZ$8 million, opened by PM Muldoon.
+The Northern Television studio complex was opened by PM Muldoon on 16 April 1982, costing NZ$8 million.
 The company was limited to broadcast on TV One for five hours a week (one hour a day).
 On 5 May, an emergency meeting was held at the TVNZ premises in Auckland to show their opposition to Good Morning and restricted its promotional material.
-It was later announced that the programme would debut on 21 June, which included advertising on Fridays, which the channel forbade.
+It was later announced that the programme would debut on 21 June, which included advertising on Fridays (which TV One forbade).
 TVNZ was planning to amend the law to enable such advertisements, which were provided by NTV.
 The company renewed its bid for a private channel at the end of May.

-On 17 June 1982, ahead of the premiere of Good Morning, NTV was allowed to air advertisements on Friday mornings.
+On 17 June 1982, ahead of the premiere of Good Morning!, NTV was allowed to show advertisements on Friday mornings.
 The Public Service Association submitted an attempted bid to block the launch of its television operations.
 An agreement was reached on 18 June.

-The first edition of Good Morning aired on the scheduled 21 June 1982 date, replacing foreign-made cooking, comedy and fitness shows.
+The first edition of Good Morning! aired on the scheduled 21 June 1982 date, replacing foreign-made cooking, comedy and fitness shows.
 Its first edition was criticised by the press due to a lack of quality and coordination.
 The programme was viewed by 2% of the national population on average, per monthly BCNZ surveys.
 By December, Tina Grenville resigned, with her last live appearance being on 17 December, yet pre-recorded interviews featuring her were screened until the end of the month.
-The exit was not related with the low ratings Good Morning received; TVNZ renewed the programme for 1983.
+The exit was not related with the low ratings Good Morning! received; TVNZ renewed the programme for 1983.

-With a new season of Good Morning scheduled to start on 21 March 1983, the company had not found a suitable replacement by January, due to a lack of contracts.
+With a new season of Good Morning! scheduled to start on 21 March 1983, the company had not found a suitable replacement by January due to a lack of contracts.
 A replacement, Heather Lindsay, was selected in February.
 NTV co-operated with TBS for the production of a programme related to the Adidas City of Christchurch International Marathon in May 1983.

-On 21 May 1983, NTV announced that from 17 June, 11AM (formerly Good Morning) would end.
+On 21 May 1983, NTV announced that from 17 June, 11AM (formerly Good Morning!) would end.
 The company received applications for a new breakfast programme from August.
 It and City Television withdrew their bids in July due to the high cost of the tender.
-Without its slot on TV One, NTV lobbied for the creation of its own television channel; while withdrawing from its lease time application.
+Without its slot on TV One, NTV lobbied for the creation of its own television channel, while withdrawing from its lease time application.

 In September 1983, NTV suggested the creation of a UHF channel (the existing TVNZ channels operated on the VHF band).
 The possibility of delivering stereo broadcasts was on the cards.

-In May 1987, the production company was acquired by the Deco Group, while its Panorama Park facilities were acquired by Sky Network Television.
+In May 1987, the production company was acquired by the Deco Group while its Panorama Park facilities were acquired by Sky Network Television.